Methodological AreasComputational Social Science, Mixed Methods, Mobile Sensing, Computer Vision, NLP, (Quasi- or Field-) Experiment

 About Dr. Jihye Lee

-My research studies social and economic inequality in the digital realm, specifically within high-stakes communication settings such as targeted advertising, government public benefits, and health information.
+My research studies social and economic inequality in the digital realm, specifically within high-stakes strategic communication settings such as targeted advertising, government public benefits, and health information.
 My work primarily uses computational methods to take an ecological approach to studying individuals' information experiences in daily life.
-For example, I have conducted intensive longitudinal field studies that use mobile sensing, computer vision, Natural Langauge Processing, multilevel modeling, and (quasi- or natural-) experiments.
+For example, I have conducted intensive longitudinal field studies that use mobile sensing and computer vision.

 I received my Ph.D. in Communication from Stanford University in 2022.
-My dissertation, A tale of two Americas: How rich and poor navigate the digital landscape, received Herbert S. Dordick Dissertation Award from International Communication Association (ICA).
-I was also honored to receive Nathan Maccoby Outstanding Dissertation Award.
+My dissertation, A tale of two Americas: How rich and poor navigate the digital landscape, received the Herbert S. Dordick Dissertation Award from International Communication Association (ICA).
+I was also honored to receive the Nathan Maccoby Outstanding Dissertation Award from Stanford University.
 My work on information inequality has been presented to the members of the National Artificial Intelligence Advisory Committee (NAIAC).

 My research has been published in peer-reviewed journals, including Information, Communication & Society, The ANNALS of the American Academy of Political and Social Science, Journalism and Mass Communication Quarterly, and PLOS ONE, among others.
 My work has been supported by the Stanford Institute for Human-Centered Artificial Intelligence (HAI), UT Austin's Center for Health Communication, The John S. and James L. Knight Foundation, The Brown Institute for Media Innovation, etc.